-At the end of 2019, the capital requirement for Market risk amounted to EUR 16mn.
+At the end of 2020, the capital requirement for Market risk amounted to EUR 13mn.

 C.2.3.
-Description of assets investment
+Description of assets invested

 EH Ré SA actively manages its investment portfolio and is actively taking investment risks in a controlled and limited manner.
-This is based on the firm belief that by taking risks on the investment side additional value can be generated on a mid to long-term basis, i.e. that the additional return on investments overcompensates the additional cost of capital in the mid- to long-run.
+This is based on the firm belief that by taking risks on the investment side additional value can be generated on a mid to long-term basis, i.e. that the additional return on investments overcompensates the additional cost of capital in the mid-to long-run.

-This approach results in a mid to long-term focused investment policy with an emphasis on SAA and the goal of realizing the long-term risk premium of asset classes.
+This approach results in a mid to long-term focused investment policy with an emphasis on Strategic Asset Allocation (SAA) and the goal of realizing the long-term risk premium of asset classes.

 Tactical Asset Allocation (TAA) is used on a limited basis as an enhancement to the SAA in order to profit from market opportunities.
 The investment activities follow the general principles of a congruent ALM with a sufficient duration and currency matching within prescribed limits.
-All technical reserves are supported by investments made by Investment and Treasury Group (ITG) in respect with local regulation.
+All technical reserves are supported by investments made by the Investment and Treasury Group (ITG) with respect of local regulation.

-EH Ré SA's investment strategy aims for a positive global mid- to long-term (3-5 years) risk adjusted after tax investment return considering:
+EH Ré SA's investment strategy aims for a positive global mid-to long-term (3-5 years) risk-adjusted after-tax investment return considering: